-The CA-1 to CA-3 years of training at KUMC are busy and well-rounded.
-KUMC delivers between 80 and 130 anesthetics per day providing ample educational cases for our residents.
+The CA 1 to CA 3 years of training at KUMC are busy and well-rounded.
+KUMC delivers between 80-130 anesthetics per day providing ample educational cases for our residents.
 We have intraoperative rotations in general, vascular, ENT, gynecology, oncology, neurosurgery, plastics, ophthalmology, orthopedics, urology, pediatrics, cardiothoracic, and transplant surgery.
-The transplant program at KUMC is very strong, averaging more than 100 liver transplants per year.
-We spend two months at Children's Mercy Hospital, a busy children's hospital serving the Midwest.
-We also spend one month gaining valuable private practice experience at one of the busiest birthing centers in the area.
-This is in addition to providing care for our own busy high-risk obstetric department.
+The transplant program at KUMC is very strong, averaging more than 100 liver transplants per year, and we have just been accredited for heart transplants.
+Two months of our training are spent at Children's Mercy Hospital, a busy pediatric hospital serving the Midwest region.
+We also spend one month gaining valuable private practice experience at one of the busiest birthing centers in town.

 Perioperative rotations include both acute and chronic pain management, post-anesthesia care, regional anesthesia, airway, and transesophageal echocardiogram.
 We spend a minimum of 10 weeks on the acute and chronic pain service; our regional rotation provides extensive training in all types of nerve blocks with an emphasis on ultrasound-guided techniques.
 The airway rotation is four weeks of protected time for experience with the difficult airway, in-hospital codes, trauma triage and management.
 You will also receive extensive critical care training in the medical ICU, the cardiothoracic ICU, and the neurosciences ICU.